jamesnq/docs-to-epub/README.md

 - Images and formatting will be preserved where possible
 - Large files may take longer to process
 - Each conversion creates a unique file with a timestamp to prevent overwriting

+## Self-Hosting

+The application can be self-hosted on any platform that supports Python.
+The repository includes configuration for Render.com deployment.

+## Contributing

+Feel free to open issues or submit pull requests on GitHub.